BBC East Midlands: Television

-BBC East Midlandss television output consists only of the flagship regional news service East Midlands Today.
+BBC East Midlandss television output consists of the flagship regional news service East Midlands Today.
+The region also produces its own political programme Politics East Midlands which airs on Sunday mornings when Parliament is in session.

 The television area is bigger than the region's radio area, because of the coverage from Waltham over Lincolnshire and Northamptonshire.
 In reality, Radio Leicester covers much the same area as TV reception from Waltham, including all of Northamptonshire.

 Radio

 The region is the controlling centre for BBC Radio Nottingham, BBC Radio Derby and BBC Radio Leicester.

 On weekdays, each local radio station will have three standardised programme blocks with a total of three presenters for daytime as follows: